GenericMappingTools/gmt/sandbox/docs_rst/source/grdgradient.rst

 -------------------

-To make a file for illuminating the data in geoid.nc using exp- normalized gradients imitating light sources in the north and west
+To make a file for illuminating the data in geoid.nc using exp- normalized gradients in the range [-0.6,0.6] imitating light sources in the north and west directions:
-directions:

-grdgradient geoid.nc -A0/270 -Ggradients.nc -Ne0.6 -V
+grdgradient geoid.nc -A0/270 -Ggradients.nc=nb/a -Ne0.6 -V

 To find the azimuth orientations of seafloor fabric in the file topo.nc: